Completed Environmental Projects

 The Airport has made significant environmental improvements by working under the Dark Skies Initiative with Energy Conservation Works and Lower Valley Energy to convert the taxiway lighting to LED land also convert all of the landside lights to LED.

-The Jackson Hole Airport was designated as a GreenFleet in 2017 and 2018, through Yellowstone-Teton Clean Cities, for consistently updating the current fleet with alternative fuel vehicles.
-The Airport currently operates two plug-in all-electric maintenance vehicles, two propane powered maintenance trucks and has implemented a company-wide anti-idling policy.
+Jackson Hole Airport’s maintenance vehicles have been designated as a GreenFleet annually from2017-2023, through Yellowstone-Teton Clean Cities, for consistently updating the current fleet with alternative fuel vehicles.
+The Airport currently operates two plug-in all-electric maintenance vehicles and has implemented a company-wide anti-idling policy.

 The Jackson Hole Airport is a current member of Reduce, Reuse, Recycle Business Leaders.